KxSystems/docs/docs/ml/toolkit/utilities/metric.md

 Where

--  `data`  is a sample from a distribution as a matrix or simple simple
+-  `data`  is a sample from a distribution as a matrix or simple table

 returns the covariance of the data